Robinlovelace/open-gat/README.md

 were used to identify additional projects and search terms.
 This method worked as follows:

 -   The GitHub page of the previously identified project stplanr project was visited.
 -   One of the ‘topics’ in the stplanr repository was was the broader term `transport`, which was used to identify the SUMO project
-  - The SUMO project had the topic ‘simulation’, leading to the discovery of the A/B Street project
+-   The SUMO project had the topic ‘simulation,’ leading to the discovery of the A/B Street project

 The complete list of GitHub topics used to identify projects was as